nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete Milk c/5` Command](images/DeleteSequenceDiagram.png)

 <div class="code-example bg-grey-lt-000">
-:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: